<<a work in progress>>

 switch behind the till was pressed after someone paid to go through.

-It would trigger a large strobe light to flash onto a colourful mural
+It would trigger a large strobe light to flash for 30 seconds onto a colourful mural

 depicting the East Cliff of Whitby which was on the wall behind the